 - All motorway services and TRSAs provide two hours free parking - this is a legal requirement.

 - As their primary purpose is to relax tired drivers, they need people to leave as many spaces free as possible.
-This is particularly important in services which are operating above their capacity.
+Many service stations receive complaints that the parking areas are full during the day.

 - For many people services are in good places to leave their car all day.
 To discourage this, steep charges apply for anyone wishing to park for more than two hours.